Supreme Court Pick Matters To State Lawmakers, Too. Especially On Abortion

 "It just felt so obviously right to me of what the kind, compassionate, loving thing to do for him was," she says, "to not have him go through this very short life full of suffering with no real joy or happiness."

-The Silvermans did not need special permission for 20-week, second-trimester abortion in Massachusetts, for which Robbie Silverman says he's grateful.
+The Silvermans did not need special permission for a 20-week, second-trimester abortion in Massachusetts, for which Robbie Silverman says he is grateful.

 "We absolutely understand that there are people who are in our situation would make a very different choice.
 I don't think we question anyone's personal morality or the personal decisions they would make, and we would ask that they not question ours."

-But the Silverman's do hope their story will help secure access to abortion in Massachusetts and across the country.
+But the Silvermans do hope their story will help secure access to abortion in Massachusetts and across the country.

 Madeline Fox is a reporter for the Kansas News Service and Martha Bebinger is a reporter for WBUR in Boston.